serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 Suck it, REST!

-Since the Flickr API didn't have a GraphQL endpoint, I had to create an API Gateway on top of it in order to make GraphQL queries to their API.

 ## GraphQL Setup

-I needed to choose a GraphQL server.
-I ended up going with [Apollo](http://dev.apollodata.com/) because it had [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).

-Apollo does have a [solution specifically for AWS Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda).
-But we'll be using Hapi.js instead for its custom logging, monitoring and caching.
+Since the Flickr API didn't have a GraphQL endpoint, I had to create my own GraphQL application that translates GraphQL queries into Flickr's REST interface.

 To build the application, we'll need:

-- An endpoint request handler.
-I'll be using the [Hapi Node.js server framework](https://hapijs.com/) with [Apollo-Server-Hapi plugin](https://github.com/apollographql/apollo-server#hapi).
+- A GraphQL endpoint request handler;
+- An abstraction layer to programmatically build requests to Flickr's REST API; and
 - A GraphQL Schema of queries mapped to Type definitions that describe our different data structures.
-I'm using the [graphql.js reference implementation](https://github.com/graphql/graphql-js) to build these out in JavaScript.
-- A REST request handler abstraction and method handler functions to programmatically build requests.
-- Resolver functions.
-I'll need to transform the results from the method handlers into the required Type system shape.

 ### Building the Endpoint Request Handler

+The first step is to choose a GraphQL server implementation.
+I ended up going with [Apollo](http://dev.apollodata.com/) because it had [automatic request caching](https://dev-blog.apollodata.com/the-concepts-of-graphql-bc68bd819be3).

+After choosing Apollo, I needed to adapt it to work within Lambda's function signature.
+Apollo does have a [solution specifically for AWS Lambda](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-lambda).
+However, I chose to use the [Hapi Node.js server framework](https://hapijs.com/) with [Apollo-Server-Hapi plugin](https://github.com/apollographql/apollo-server#hapi).
+I like Hapi for its custom logging, monitoring and caching.

-**note:** the setup outlined below was derived from [this article](http://www.carbonatethis.com/hosting-a-serverless-hapi-js-api-with-aws-lambda/).
+> **note:** the setup outlined below was derived from [this article](http://www.carbonatethis.com/hosting-a-serverless-hapi-js-api-with-aws-lambda/).

-#### Building the GraphQL Server

-Let's take a look at our `serverless/yml` file, our app `index.js`, `server.js`, and our `webpack.config.js`:
+Let's take a look at our `serverless.yml` file:

 **serverless.yml**
 ```yml